Nosferatu (fish): Species

+These species are currently placed in genus Herichthys.

 Phylogenetics

 Separate analysis of the mitochondrial gene Cox1 by León-Romero et al. and by De la Maza-Benignos, et al. confirmed the monophyly of the genus group, and revealed the existence of three clades within: The paraphyletic bartoni clade, conformed by sympatric N. labridens and N. bartoni; the paraphyletic (in their study León-Romero et al. did not consider N. pame nor included N. pratinus and consequently report monophyly) steindachneri clade, conformed of the allopatric N. pratinus, and sympatric N. pame and N. steindachneri; and the monophyletic pantostictus clade (in the study by León-Romero et al. some of the lineages of N. pantostictus are misidentified as N. labridens; consequently they report polyphyly) composed of the nominal species N. pantostictus.
 In comparison to Herichthys, high levels of intrageneric divergence and structure within Nosferatu were revealed.

 Evolution

 Divergence time for the split between Herichthys and Nosferatu has been estimated in ~5 Mya.
-During these times (i.e. Miocene-Pliocene), intense regional vulcanism led to the formation of the graben structure that conforms the sedimentary Rio Verde Basin; and the drain-less depression was filled by a number of endorheic shallow lakes, where Nosferatu evolved into the bartoni (~3 Mya), steindacheri (~2Mya) and pantostictus (~2 Mya) clades.
-Later on (~1.8 Mya), as regional faulting rejoined the Rio Verde with the Pánuco Basin during the course of the Pleistocene, the genus re invaded the Pánuco, this time with the evolved mechanisms of reproductive isolation that allows its sympatry with Herichthys.
+During these times (i.e. Miocene-Pliocene), intense regional vulcanism led to the formation of the graben structure that conforms the sedimentary Rio Verde Basin; and the drain-less depression was filled by a number of endorheic shallow lakes, where Nosferatu evolved into the bartoni (~3 Mya), steindacheri (~2 Mya) and pantostictus (~2 Mya) clades.
+Later on (~1.8 Mya), as regional faulting rejoined the Rio Verde with the Pánuco Basin during the course of the Pleistocene, the genus re-invaded the Pánuco, this time with the evolved mechanisms of reproductive isolation that allows its sympatry with Herichthys.